ChickenProp/chickenprop.github.com/_posts/2013-09-25-london-lw-coze-report.markdown

 \[\[I spoke with [Critch from CFAR](http://rationality.org/critch/) a few days afterwards, and he gave me a new perspective: if I go in expecting people to respond well to me, then when they don't, that's going to bother me.
 If I go in expecting to annoy people, but remembering that annoying people, while bad, doesn't correspond to any serious consequences, then it's going to be easier to handle.
 For any given interaction, I should be trying to make it go well, but I should choose the interactions such that they won't all go well.
 (Analogy: in a game of Go, the stronger player might give a handicap to the weaker player, but once play starts they'll do their best to win.)

 He also gave me a potential way to avoid chickening out: if I imagine myself doing something, and then I try to do it and it turns out to be scary, then that feels like new information and a reason to actually not do it.
 If I imagine myself doing something, *being scared and doing it anyway*, then when it turns out to be scary, that no longer counts as an excuse.
 I haven't had a chance to try this yet.\]\]

+Other people had more success.
+We'd primed ourselves by talking about staring contests a lot previously, so a few people asked strangers for those.
+I think only one stranger accepted.
+Trying to get high-fives was also common; one person observed that he sometimes does that anyway, and has a much higher success rate than he did in the mall.
+One person went into a high-end lingerie store and asked what he could buy on a budget of £20 (answer: nothing).
+And of course there were several other successes that I've forgotten.
+I got the impression that most people did better than me.

+There was interest in doing this again.
+At the time I was hesitant but realised that I would probably become less hesitant with time.
+I've now reached a point where I, too, would quite like to do it again.
+We haven't got any specific plans yet.

+**Things to take away:**

+- Have some well-defined way to transition from "about-to-start" to "started".

+- Having an audience makes some things much easier.
+This is potentially a way to escalate difficulty slowly.

+- When I did CoZE at the CFAR workshop I was hanging out with someone, who encouraged me to actually do things as well as provided an audience.
+At the time I wondered whether the fact that we were together meant we each did less, but I did far more with her than by myself.

+- We didn't do anything beforehand to get in state, like improv games.
+I can't say whether this would have helped, but it seems like it might have done.

+- We had a nonparticipant volunteer to be a meeting point if participants wanted to finish early.
+If she hadn't been there, I might not have quit twenty minutes early, but given that I did, it was nice to be able to hang out.
+This might be a good way to enable longer sessions.